-3. Now go to audible.com, search for the title that was initially not available in your country, and add it to your cart.
+3. Now go to audible.com from your computer, while you are connected to Ultrasurf, and search for the title that was initially not available in your country, and add it to your cart.
 This time you’ll be able to successfully purchase it.

 ProTip: You can request Audible for certain audiobooks to be made available in your regions.
 To do this, you can reach out to firstname.lastname@example.org and mention the title and your region.